tinygo-org/tinygo-site/content/microcontrollers/itsybitsy-m4.md

 ### CLI Flashing on macOS

-In order to talk to flash the board using macOS, you need to discover how macOS system has named the serial port.

 - Plug your ItsyBitsy M4 into your computer's USB port.
-- Run this command to display the connected USB devices:
+- Flash your TinyGo program to the board using this command:

     ```shell
-    ls /dev | grep usb
+    tinygo flash -target=itsybitsy-m4 [PATH TO YOUR PROGRAM]
     ```

-    The above command should result in output like this:
+- The ItsyBitsy M4 board should restart and then begin running your program.

+### CLI Flashing on Windows

+- Plug your ItsyBitsy M4 into your computer's USB port.
+- Double tap the "RESET" button on the board.
+- Wait until the ItsyBitsy M4 board appears as a flash drive.
+- Flash your TinyGo program to the board using this command:

     ```shell
-    /dev/cu.usbmodem141201
-    /dev/tty.usbmodem141201
+    tinygo flash -target=itsybitsy-m4 [PATH TO YOUR PROGRAM]
     ```

-- Using this information, you should now be able to flash your TinyGo program to the board using this command:

-    ```shell
-    tinygo flash -target=itsybitsy-m4 -port=[PORT TO YOUR BOARD] [PATH TO YOUR PROGRAM]
-    ```

-    Replace `[PORT TO YOUR BOARD]` in the command above with the correct USB port name for your board.

 - The ItsyBitsy M4 board should restart and then begin running your program.